 That is, you have now informed the Python Shell that you will be using the Myro library.
 The import statement/command is something you will use each time you want to control the robot.
-After issuing the import, some useful information is printed about Myro and then the Shell is ready for the next Python command.
+After issuing the import, the results (Ok) are printed in the bottom section of the window and then the Shell is ready for the next Python command.
 Now it is time to connect to the robot by issuing the following command:

+'''

-initialize("comX")
+python> initialize("comX")

+'''

-where x is the port number using which your computer is using to communicate with the robot.
+where x is the port number (in comx) which your computer is using to communicate with the robot.
 If you need help figuring out the port number, consult with your instructor.
-The example below shows how to issue the command when the port com5 is being used:
+The example below shows how to issue the command when the port com3 is being used: